arpa2/steamworks/docs/pulleyscript/concepts.md

 -   One or more generators work together to provide the values needed in conditions; they orthogonally produce these pieces of information and when a new generator produces output there may be a need to iterate over previously generated results from other generators.
-The records of such collaborating generators must be the smallest set to produce at least the partition of a condition.
+The tuples of such collaborating generators must be the smallest set to produce at least the partition of a condition.
-    TODO: This suggests the requirement to store records, rather than output? though output may itself be iterable? and incorporate guards? but what if one generator is productive while another is still empty? but this is quite a burden on drivers and not necessarily a win; it also explodes the
+    TODO: This suggests the requirement to store tuples, rather than output? though output may itself be iterable? and incorporate guards? but what if one generator is productive while another is still empty? but this is quite a burden on drivers and not necessarily a win; it also explodes the